-With regard to terminology, infertility has to be distinguished from sterility.
+Infertility must be distinguished from sterility.
 Sterility is the inability to conceive after two years of regular intercourse.
 It is further subdivided into primary and secondary sterility.
-Primary sterility is the complete inability to become pregnant, while secondary sterility refers to the failure to conceive after a previous successful pregnancy.
+Primary sterility is the complete inability to become pregnant, whereas secondary sterility refers to a failure to conceive after a previous successful pregnancy.

-Infertility, on the other hand, is the inability to successfully carry a baby to term and give birth; i.e., conception is feasible but the pregnancy cannot be completed.
+Infertility, on the other hand, is an inability to successfully carry a baby to term and give birth (i.e., conception is feasible but the pregnancy cannot be completed).
 This may take the form of miscarriages or extrauterine pregnancies.

 Epidemiology of Sterility and Infertility

-Sterility and infertility affect about 10 –15% of couples.
-This number has been rising continuously over the last years.
-This may partly be due to the fact that the average age at which women give birth to their first child also keeps rising because of occupational preferences and longer periods of education.
+Sterility and infertility affect about 10%–15% of couples.
+The number has been rising continuously over the past few years, perhaps partially due to the fact that the average age at which a woman gives birth to her first child also keeps rising, which is largely attributed to occupational preferences and longer periods of education.

 Etiology of Sterility

 Causes of sterility can be manifold and diverse.
-In a third of cases, the reason lies only with the man; in another third, it is because of the woman; and in the rest of the cases, it is a combination of both, or the cause is unknown.
+In a third of cases, the reason lies only with the man; in another third, the cause is only with the woman; in the rest of cases, the cause is a combination of both or is unknown.

-Spermiogenic defects may also be a cause of sterility.
-Here, the hormones FSH (= follicle stimulating hormone) and LH (= luteinizing hormone) play an important role.
-The Leydig cells in the testicles control the LH, and the cells build androgens.
+Spermiogenic defects also may cause sterility.
+Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) play important roles.
+The Leydig cells in the testicles control LH, and the cells build androgen.

-Malformations are the primary organic causes of sterility.
-This includes injuries to the testicles, epididymides, prostate, or the urethra.
+Malformations are the primary organic causes of sterility, such as injuries to the testicles, epididymides, prostate, or urethra.
 Often, varicoceles or past infections such as mumps orchitis are the cause of sterility.

-Especially in men, psychological explanations should be considered as they are frequently the cause of sexual dysfunctions.
-Most typical are decreased libido, erectile dysfunction, orgasmic dysfunction, and ejaculatory dysfunction.
-Studies have shown that psychological issues contribute to reducing the sperm quality.
+Especially in men, psychological explanations should be considered, as they are frequently the cause of sexual dysfunction.
+The most typical are decreased libido, erectile dysfunction, orgasmic dysfunction, and ejaculatory dysfunction.
+Studies have shown that psychological issues contribute to reduced sperm quality.

-In women, the classification of possible causes is much more complex.
+In women, classification of possible causes is much more complex.
 Clinical examinations start with ovarian causes of sterility.
-A hypothalamic-hypophyseal ovarian failure can lead to a reduced GnRH production, which in turn leads to an insufficient release of LH and FSH.
+Hypothalamic-hypophyseal ovarian failure can lead to reduced production of gonadotropin-releasing hormone (GnRH), which, in turn, leads to an insufficient release of LH and FSH.
 Consequently, amenorrhea, an anovulatory cycle, and corpus luteum deficiency can develop.
-The reduced release of gonadotropin is often triggered by stress, physical strain such as high-performance sports, and anorexia nervosa.
+Reduced release of gonadotropin is often triggered by stress, physical strain such as high-performance sports, and anorexia nervosa.

 Hyperandrogenemic ovarian insufficiency is characterized by immoderate production of androgen.
-The patients often suffer from appearances of virilization and manlike hair patterns.
-A typical disease is the polycystic ovarian syndrome.
+Such patients often suffer from appearances of virilization and manlike hair patterns.
+Common example is polycystic ovarian syndrome.

 Due to increased levels of prolactin, the pulsatile release of GnRH is inhibited.
-Prolactinomas or the intakes of dopamine antagonists (typical antipsychotics for example) cause hyperprolactinemia.
-An ovarian insufficiency can also occur from the decreased release of gonadotropins.
+Prolactinoma or intake of dopamine antagonists (antipsychotics, for example) may cause hyperprolactinemia.
+Ovarian insufficiency can also occur from a decreased release of gonadotropins.

-Abnormalities of the uterus like the uterus bicornis, uterus septa or hypoplasia of the uterus less frequently result in contraceptional barriers but can cause miscarriages.
-The endometrium can be damaged from previous curettages or infections like endometritis.
-That is why a complete build-up of the endometrial mucosa is not possible any more.
-Furthermore, myomas in the uterus lead to occlusions of the lumen and so cause sterility.
+Abnormalities of the uterus, such as uterus bicornis, uterus septa, or hypoplasia, less frequently result in contraceptional barriers but can cause miscarriages.
+The endometrium can be damaged from previous curettages or infections, such as endometritis.
+Complete build-up of the endometrial mucosa may no longer be possible.
+Furthermore, a myoma in the uterus can lead to occlusions of the lumen and cause sterility.

-The cervix uteri can also cause infecundity.
-Old cervix disruptions or infections of the cervical canal are a possible cause.
+Cervix uteri also can cause infecundity.
+Former cervical disruptions or infections of the cervical canal are possible causes.
 Lack of estrogen brings about decreased spinnbarkeit of the cervical mucus.
-This averts normal ascension and motility of the sperm.
+This averts normal ascension and motility of sperm.

-Furthermore, an immunological cause in the cervical mucus is possible.
-Antibodies against the sperm in the cervical mucus particularly often occur in sterile marriages.
+Furthermore, immunological causes in cervical mucus are possible.
+Antibodies against sperm in the cervical mucus occur particularly often in sterile marriages.

 Diagnosis of Sterility

-An important part of the diagnosis is a detailed anamnesis and the gynecologic routine examination.
-The anamnesis includes sexual behavior concerning ovulation here.
-To complete a basal temperature curve over 3 cycles can be helpful to identify anovulational cycles.
+An important part of diagnosis is a detailed medical history and routine gynecologic examination.
+The history should include sexual behavior that relates to ovulation.
+Completing a basal temperature curve over 3 cycles can be helpful to identify anovulatory cycles.

-Furthermore, hormone analyses are made.
-The following hormones can be identified in the blood among others: FSH, LH, estradiol, prolactin, testosterone, DHEA-S and the thyroid hormones.
+Furthermore, hormone analyses should be made.
+The following hormones can be identified in the blood, among others: FSH, LH, estradiol, prolactin, testosterone, dehydroepiandrosterone-sulfate (DHEA-S), and thyroid hormones.

-To analyze tubal causes of sterility, different methods can be considered.
+To analyze possible tubal causes of sterility, different methods may be considered.
 For hysterosalpingography, water-soluble contrast material is supplied into the cavum uteri.
-Afterwards, radiographs are taken and the contrast material can be seen in the abdominal cavity if the tubes are pervious.
-Tubal obstructions can precisely be localized like this.
+Afterward, radiographs are taken, and the contrast material can be seen in the abdominal cavity if the tubes are pervious.
+This method also can localize tubal obstructions.

-Motility, adhesions and focusses of endometriosis can precisely be assessed by laparoscopy with blue instillation.
-Benefits of laparoscopy are especially the possibility to simultaneously remove adhesions in one session.
+Motility, adhesions, and foci of endometriosis can be assessed precisely by laparoscopy with blue instillation.
+Benefits of laparoscopy include the possibility to simultaneously remove adhesions in one session.

-The reflection of malformations, dysplasia or hypoplasia of the uterus is possible with hysterosalpingoscopy.
-To ascertain a more precise assessment, a hysteroscopy of the uterus is run.
+Detection of malformations, dysplasia, or hypoplasia of the uterus is possible with hysterosalpingoscopy.
+To ascertain a more precise assessment, hysteroscopy of the uterus may be used.

 Medicamentous Induction of Ovulation

-A typical adverse effect can be ovarian hyperstimulation.
-Additionally, multiple pregnancies cumulatively occur after ovarian stimulation.
-An increased rate of abort is also possible.
+Typical adverse effect is ovarian hyperstimulation.
+Additionally, multiple pregnancies may occur cumulatively after ovarian stimulation.
+Increased rate of miscarriage also is possible.

 Ovarian Hyperstimulation Syndrome (OHSS)

-The syndrome occurs due to treatment with medicamentous ovulation inductors.
-Typical characteristics are ascites and cyst formation of the ovaries.
+Ovarian hyperstimulation syndrome may occur after treatment with ovulation inductors.
+Typical characteristics are ascites and cyst formation in the ovaries.

 First, ovarian stimulation takes place.
-Therefore, the patient initially is pretreated with GnRH-antagonists.
+A patient is pretreated with GnRH antagonists.
 The hypophysis is blocked and insensitive to the body’s own GnRH.
-Follicles evenly grow under therapy.
-The stimulation of follicular maturation is continued with HMG or FSH.
-The growth is sonographically monitored.
-As soon as it reaches a specific size, the administration of beta-HCG takes place.
-Ovulation is induced like this.
+Follicles grow evenly under therapy.
+Stimulation of follicular maturation is continued with human menopausal gonadotropin or FSH.
+Growth is monitored sonographically.
+At a specific point, beta-HCG is administered.
+Ovulation is induced.

-The next phase is the follicle puncture.
-This can be made laparoscopically as well as sonographically.
-First-line therapy is the ultrasound-guided transvaginal puncture.
-The follicles are suctioned and microscopically examined afterwards.
-The mature oocytes are put onto a special culture medium and stored in the incubator.
+The next phase is follicle puncture, which can be made laparoscopically as well as sonographically.
+First-line therapy is an ultrasound-guided transvaginal puncture.
+The follicles are suctioned and microscopically examined afterward.
+Mature oocytes are put onto a special culture medium and stored in an incubator.

-Next is the in-vitro cultivation.
-After 3–6 hours, the sperm are added to the oocytes.
+Next is in vitro cultivation.
+After 3–6 hours, sperm is added to the oocytes.
 They are incubated in the culture medium.
-After 48 hours, usually 3 embryos develop.
+After 48 hours, usually, 3 embryos develop.

-Afterwards, the embryo transfer follows with a sterile special catheter into the cavum uteri.
-To assist the luteal phase, the patient is given beta-HCG or progesterone.
+Embryo transfer follows, with a sterile special catheter into the cavum uteri.
+To assist in the luteal phase, the patient is given beta-HCG or progesterone.

 Intracytoplasmatic Sperm Injection (ICSI)

-The intracytoplasmatic sperm injection is also a form of artificial insemination.
-It is particularly indicated for male sterility.
-Typical indication is the oligoasthenoteratozoospermia here.
-For in-vitro fertilization hundred thousands of sperm are necessary and for the intracytoplasmatic sperm injection only a few sperm are required.
+ICSI is another form of artificial insemination, particularly indicated for male sterility.
+The typical indication is oligoasthenoteratozoospermia.
+For IVF, 100,000 sperm are necessary, but for ICSI, only a few are required.